Are Family Activity Holidays in the Alps Right for You? A Practical Guide for Parents

 • doing something new

-• having a sense of achievement
+• feeling a sense of achievement

 • spending time together in a different way

-Activities such as rafting, climbing, or navigating simple mountain terrain tend to create natural engagement.
+Activities such as rafting, climbing or navigating simple mountain terrain tend to create natural engagement.

-For teenagers, the appeal often lies in:
+For teenagers, the appeal often lies in having the opportunity to try more challenging or adrenalin-focused activities.

-• learning something practical
+• learning practical skills

 • having space within a structured environment

-• doing something slightly outside the ordinary
+• doing something that feels slightly outside the ordinary

 Alps vs Beach Holiday with Children: What’s the Difference?